SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ###### Notes

-(1) Each phrase is available in different languages, for example "Rephrase (DE)" for the German version.
+(1) Each phrase is available in different languages, for example "Rephrase (DE)" for the German version.<br>
-(2) Only English instructions are available for the *Reasoning* booster, since this LLM will never interact with the user using speech.
+(2) Only English instructions are available for the *Reasoning* booster, since this LLM will never interact with the user using speech.<br>
 (3) Some Assistants will have *internal* instructions for special behavior (for example the "Pitstop Planning" event of the Race Engineer.
 To inspect and/or modify this instructions, hold down the Control key when clicking on the "Instructions..." button.

 ## How it works